Not-A-Builder/GitHub-Resume-Builder/README.markdown

 ##### To view your résumé, go to `https://resume.github.io/?yourusername` or follow the instructions on the [home page](https://resume.github.io/).

-Great for all the tech-savy bosses who want to have a **quick view** of person's git/github activity, _before the interview_.
+Great for all the tech-savy bosses who want to have a **quick view** of a person's git/github activity, _before the interview_.

 ### Development